Existence of Negative Gravity Material Identification of Dark Energy Dark Matter Isothermal Gravitational Equilibrium and Galactic Rotation Theory: Appendix 1 Conclusions

 indicating that twice Einstein's dark energy, $\rho_\Lambda^\dagger = 2\rho_{\Lambda,E}$, is the physical energy density that causes the acceleration.
 In reference (\cite{45:gil}), I showed that the general relativistic version for acceleration due to gravity for a mass $M_U$ embedded in and permeated by an infinitely extended uniformly field of $\Lambda$ dark energy corresponds exactly to the Newtonian inverse square law form provided, the Lambda density is taken to be $\rho_\lambda^\dagger$.
 This is easily derivable from (\ref{2.91}).

-\section{Appendix Conclusions}
+\section{Appendix 1 Conclusions}

 Using the physical information source term, $T_{\mu\nu}$, from Einstein's field equations for general relativity and its invariant scalar contraction, $T$, I have reappraised the significance of the pressure variable $P$ that occurs therein.
 I make use of well known and well established formulae which shows that the cosmological pressure $P$ measures {\it induced\/} mass density additional to the mass density that is described by the $44$ component of $T_{\mu\nu}$.
 This is achieved using the well known details of the Newtonian limit of general relativity.
 In the case of Einstien's Lambda term, I use the same structured argument to show that the negative pressure associated with the lambda term similarly induces an additional density contribution so doubling up to the amount of dark energy to give for the {\it physically\/} present amount $\rho_\Lambda^\dagger=2\Lambda c^2/(8\pi G)$ or twice Einstein's value.
 This is equal to the value I have used for dark energy density in the papers in the sequence preceding this paper, there deduced by exclusively using the Friedman equations.
 I suggest that the increased amount of density implied for the density of normally gravitating material induced by its pressure could account for the missing dark matter an issue that greatly exercises the astronomical community.
 Both of these additional {\it dark\/} mass energy contributions could well have some bearing on the {\it Pioneer\/} anomaly problem.
-0.5cm \leftline{\bf Acknowledgements} 0.5cm \leftline{I am greatly indebted to Professors Clive Kilmister and} \leftline{Wolfgang Rindler for help, encouragement and inspiration} 0.7cm
+0.5cm